-COURSE OUTLINE: BUS 20 is composed of nine (9) weeks - meeting online for an ASYNCHROUNOUS class.
-Each week for approximately 30-45 per day devoted to your course.
-This class will be an online course taught in an Asynchronous Modality Class.
-This class will be instructor led student driven.
-This means that all the assignment are broken up in to 9 weekly modules.
-These modules have all of the information, assignments, lectures, tests, due dates, etc... will cover a wide range of topics and applications, we may also have new concepts/small discussions & presentations, laboratory demonstration & step-by-step sequencing to demonstrate techniques.
+COURSE OUTLINE: BUS 7 is composed of eighteen (18) weeks - meeting one (1) day a week for approximately (2:50) two hours and fifty minutes.
+This class will be a lecture class.
+Class will cover a wide range of topics and applications, new concepts, small group discussions & presentations, laboratory demonstration & step-by-step sequencing to demonstrate techniques.

-COMMUNICATION: All student contact MUST be done in the following manner when you are asked to submit an e-mail assignment to me at mrpaden@itsensei.com and montepaden@whccd.edu unless otherwise directed All e-mail must include the following information in the subject line of the e-mail each and every time that you communicate with me: Also include your personal address when sending.
+COMMUNICATION: All student contact MUST be done in the following manner: e-mail me at mmpaden@itsensei.com and montepaden@whccd.edu unless otherwise directed All e-mail must include the following information in the subject line of the e-mail each and every time that you communicate with me: Also include your personal address when sending.

-- 1. Your name (first and last)

-- 2. Class you are enrolled in (BUS20)
+- 1. Your name (first and last) - 2.
+Class you are enrolled in (BUS 7)

-- 3. Reason for e-mail (question, homework, etc.)
+3. Reason for e-mail (question, homework, etc.)

-An Example Will Look Like This: Super Student BUS20 - Assignment #1 - Chapter 1 - Week #1
+An Example Will Look Like This: Super Student BUS7 - Assignment #1 - Chapter 1 - Week #1

-Although e-mail will not be graded, I do expect all students to use correct grammar and spelling.
+Although e-mail will not be graded I do expect all students to use correct grammar and spelling.
 No chat room slang.
 Please be brief and to the point.
-In addition, please do not send jokes, funnies, Spam, get thin quick type of e-mails.
+In addition please do not send jokes, funnies, Spam, get thin quick type of e-mails.
 I receive and respond to numerous messages each and every day, such items are time consuming and tend to carry viruses.
 Your cooperation is appreciation.